noahswa/TBD-To-be-detected/README.md

 ## Overview

-This project studies whether a vision model can detect distracted driving behavior from a single image and which visual regions matter most for that decision.
-The implemented baseline uses full-image multiclass classification on the 10 distracted-driving classes, and Grad-CAM is used to verify whether the model attends to meaningful visual evidence.
+This project studies if a vision model can identify distracted driving behavior from a single image.
+It also explores which visual regions are most important for that decision.
+The baseline implemented uses full-image multiclass classification on the 10 distracted-driving classes.
+Grad-CAM verifies whether the model focuses on meaningful visual evidence.

 ![Standard prediction demo — same 5 frames as the Grad-CAM + MediaPipe verification GIF below, rendered with no explainability overlays](./demo_before_multiclass_raw.gif )